zaccharieramzi/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Artificial Intelligence (prepared)
+  - course: PhD in Artificial Intelligence
     institution: CEA & Inria
     year: 2022
   - course: MSc in Mathematics, Vision and Machine Learning (MVA)